ACCESSIBILITY IS BOTH ESSENTIAL AND USEFUL

 27%

-of adults in the United States has a disability
+of adults in the United States haVe a disability

 #2: IT PROMOTES USABILITY.

 When we consider accessibility in our online content design, it also enhances usability, and often results in a more intuitive user experience.
 Online content that meets accessibility requirements is likely to be more user-friendly for everyone.
-People without disabilities can benefit from accessible design, particularly when they are in limiting situations such as:
+People without disabilities can benefit from accessible design particularly in limiting situations.
+For example:

 #3: IT’S THE RIGHT THING TO DO.